ovh/docs/pages/cloud/nutanix/23-ovh-gateway-doc/guide.en-us.md

 The VM is based on Ubuntu 20.04 LTS (“The Focal Fossa”).

 > [!primary]
-> The gateway is built on the basis *Daily Build* cloud images of Ubuntu.
+> The gateway is built on the basis of *Daily Build* cloud images of Ubuntu.
 > The file used is downloaded directly from the Ubuntu servers: <https://cloud-images.ubuntu.com/focal/current/focal-server-cloudimg-amd64.img> then customised using cloud-init.

 > [!primary]